sudge64/sudge64/README.md

 <h3 align="center">This is what I'm up to...</h3>

-- 📊 R&D Engineer - Details to come...
+- 🌱 I’m currently learning robotics - Details to come...
+- 🔭 I’m currently working on:
+  - A calculator for the web, written in Rust.
-- 🔭 I’m currently working on an a set of bash scripts for the automatic setup of my personal Linux systems.
+  - A set of bash scripts for the automatic setup of my personal Linux systems.
 - ⚡ Fun fact: Alligators and squirrels apparently taste similar, like chicken!
 - ✨ Personal website: [<img src="https://img.shields.io/badge/-website-black?&style=for-the-badge&logo=github&logoColor=white">](https://www.cj-wade.com)